 As the original bass in the Mystics, the author, with input from his four original singing partners in the group, meticulously recounts recording session and personal appearance tour dates and details.
 The group’s triumphs and tragedies are spelled out honestly and without mollifying; at their height, lead singer Phil Cracolici spends two years in prison for being present at a gas station holdup prank that turned deadly.

 The Bath Beach neighborhood had its share of colorful characters- Punchy, Jerry the Jew, Tarzi, and Detective Hanson to name a few- and they all come to life within the book’s 34 chapters through the author’s descriptive passages.
 Likewise, Laurie label owner Gene Schwartz and arranger Elliot Greenberg and chain-smoking Jim Gribble, the Mystics’ loyal and committed manager, become more than just a name in print or a footnote in history.

 Lots of music trivia exists within the story.
 How close did the Mystics come to recording “A Teenager in Love”?
 How was it that Jay Traynor was hired and fired from the Mystics before finding fame as the lead of Jay and the Americans?
 What Rock and Roll Hall of Famer earned session pay as a background vocalist on a Mystics recording session?
 Try and read the story about Jim Gribble taking Freddie Cannon and the Mystics out for pizza during a package tour without laughing out loud!

-Still, these do not take away from the powerful story that weaves its way from Bath Beach to the concert stage at the Meadowlands Arena before a 2009 performance with Al’s current group, the Classics.
-Again, it’s rare that we- as fans- get an honest and complete look into the history of a group.
+It’s a powerful story that weaves its way from Bath Beach to the concert stage at the Meadowlands Arena before a 2009 performance with Al’s current group, the Classics.
+Again, it’s rare that we – as fans – get an honest and complete look into the history of a group.
 It’s an amazing story that deserves to be read and shared.